 How long does treatment take?

 Orthodontic treatment takes time.
 The amount of time depends on your age, the seriousness of your problem and the treatment technique used.
-Treatment generally involves a visit to Dr. Hanson on a regular basis over a period of months to years.
+Treatment generally involves a visit to Dr. Nathan Grebe on a regular basis over a period of months to years.
 In general, it takes longer to treat adults than children or teenagers.
 Most people wear braces for up to 2 years.

 Depending on the extent of your bad bite, Dr. Nathan Grebe may suggest one or a combination of the following orthodontic treatments to correct your bite: